-Our substantial level of indebtedness, particularly following the additional liquidity transactions completed and contemplated in response to the impacts of COVID-19, and non-investment grade credit rating, as well as market conditions and the availability of assets as collateral for loans or other indebtedness, together with the effect the COVID-19 pandemic has had on the global economy generally and the air transportation industry specifically, may make it difficult for the Company to raise additional capital if needed to meet its liquidity needs on acceptable terms, or at all.
+Our substantial level of indebtedness and non-investment grade credit rating, as well as market conditions and the availability of assets as collateral for loans or other indebtedness, together with the effect the COVID-19 pandemic has had on the global economy generally and on us and the air transportation industry specifically, may make it difficult for us to raise additional capital if needed to meet our liquidity needs on acceptable terms, or at all.
+As described in "-Risks Related to Our Merger with Spirit," following the consummation of our Merger with Spirit, our ability to raise additional capital to meet our liquidity needs will be further challenged.

 See "Part II - Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" of this report for additional information regarding the Company's liquidity as of December 31, 2021.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" of this report for additional information regarding our liquidity as of December 31, 2022.